-Sometimes the story is that the owner of the home or apartment is sick, out of the country, or otherwise unavailable and his friend is helping out by renting the place for him.
+Sometimes the story is that the owner of the home or apartment is sick, out of the country, or otherwise unavailable and the property owner’s friend is helping out by renting the place on their behalf.
 This is called the middleman scam because renters never come into contact with the real owner of the property.
-If they did, they would quickly realize the property isn’t even for rent!
+If they did, they would quickly realize the property isn’t even for rent.

 After a renter pays the deposits and rent, the “friend” disappears and the renter is out the money and still has no place to live.
 This scam can also be pulled off by people overseas.
 They do it by finding a photo of a cute house, then listing it for rent.
 They target people relocating to a new city or town who can’t physically check out the house and won’t know it’s not located in the area claimed.

-- Make sure the “landlord” really owns the house.
-If it’s an apartment or condo, you can call the related association or property management company and ask if you’re renting from the legitimate owner.
+- Confirm ownership of the property.
+Make sure the landlord really owns the property.
+If it’s an apartment or condo, you can call the related association or property management company and ask whether you’re renting from the legitimate owner.
 If it’s a home, you’ll have to search the property records in the area that the house or apartment is located.
 If the names don’t match in either of these circumstances, you’re probably dealing with a scammer.

-- If the person you’re dealing with doesn’t ask you for an application or doesn’t care to screen tenants with a background check, you may be dealing with a scammer.
+- Expect a background check if you’re a would-be tenant.
+If the person you’re dealing with doesn’t ask you for an application or doesn’t care to screen tenants with a background check, you may be dealing with a scammer.
 The illegitimate landlords will seem to make renting and qualifying as easy for you as possible.

-- Don’t allow anyone to overpay you.
-If they do, don’t release any funds until their check or money order has cleared your account.
-Some thieves can produce fake checks and money orders so believable that they’ll even fool banks until the check is finally bounced back weeks later.
+- Don’t allow would-be tenants to overpay you.
+If they overpay you, don’t release any funds back to them until their check or money order has cleared your account.
+Some thieves can produce fake personal checks, certified checks, or money orders so believable that they’ll even fool banks until the check is finally bounced back weeks later.
 If this happens, you’ll be responsible for any money you’ve used against the funds and, in some instances, you may even be held criminally responsible.
 They will likely pressure you to wire money beforehand to “pay them back,” but don’t give in unless you’re sure there’s no chance of the original check bouncing.

 1. Fake Funds

 Con artists are experts at producing fraudulent checks, money orders, and cashier’s checks.
-Some car owners have found out the hard way that after they release their car to such a buyer, the check bounces or comes back as a fraud.
+Some car owners have found that out the hard way after they release their car to such a buyer, only for the check to bounce or come back as a fraud.
 The seller is out a car with no real way to trace the buyer’s identity or location.